haydnady/haydnady.github.io/index.md

 ## Welcome My ePortfolio Page

 ### Professional self-assessment
-During my coursework I learn many languages in computer science.
+During my coursework I learned many languages in computer science.
 I created this ePortfolio to help showcased my strengths in multiple areas.
 Software design and engineering, algorithms and data structure, and databases.
+I have grown as a software developper through team projects and practicing the agile approach with my classmates.
+I've learned how to practice good programming through my capstone course by learning how to better review my codes.
+I also got to put to practice many of the skills I've learned over my coursework and see how I've improved my programming style.
+Under is few of the projects I worked on.
+For software design and engineering I developped a data analisys software to analyse nationalgrid usage data, for algorithms and data structure I developed a GUI using Qt to show how what happens to a linked list when CRUD opperation are performed on it, and for database I creaded a Python script to perform CRUD operation on a MongoDB database.
+All these projects will demostrate my skilss in using various tools and programming languages as a computer science major.

 Code Review (click thumbnail to play video):